 Mix in the spices – black pepper, red chili, turmeric, cumin and salt.
 Also, drop in the green chillies, split in two (this will add just the flavour and not the heat).
 Cook on low flame, stirring gently once in a while, for 20 – 25 minutes or till the chicken is well cooked (this will depend on the size of the chicken pieces).
 Stir in the cream and serve hot with chapatti or rice.
 You should try to pair this piquant curry with this sweetish flat bread – Bakarkhani but it goes equally well the Peshawari Naan goes equally well.

-Note: You can swap mustard oil with groundnut oil or sunflower oil or canola oil.
+Note: You can swap mustard oil with groundnut oil or sunflower oil.

 Note: To make the curry richer, you can add cashew nut paste or almond paste to the curry.